-A brief summary of the measure evaluation is included in the body of the report; detailed summaries of the Committee's discussion and ratings of the criteria for the measure are in Appendix A.
+This report briefly summarizes the measure evaluation; Appendix A provides detailed summaries of the Committee's discussion and ratings of the criteria for the measure.

 Introduction

 The United States continues to lag behind other nations in key population health indicators like infant mortality, obesity, and life expectancy, despite spending more on healthcare than any other nation in the world.1 Population health describes the "health outcomes of a group of individuals, including the distribution of such outcomes within the group."2 Both medical care and social determinants of health (SDOH) influence medical outcomes.
 SDOH includes factors like availability of safe housing and local food markets, access to healthcare services, and culture.
 Nearly 60 percent of deaths in the United States have been attributed to SDOH,3 yet less than 5 percent of national health expenditures have been attributed to prevention services.4 However, healthcare systems are increasingly expanding their roles to collaborate with patients and communities to better address SDOH.